felipeCeler/irescutaway/libs/tucano/README.md

 * use it with Qt, Glut, Glfw, or any other window manager that supports OpenGL

-* default widgets for Qt, e.g. with a few lines of code open a 3D viewer with a trackball to visualize a Mesh

 * examples and a collection of common effects (Phong, Image filters, SSAO...)
+* some mesh files can be found in http://graphics.stanford.edu/data/3Dscanrep/ like a xyzrgb_statuette.ply.gz

+## Download

+Download Tucano from GITLAB: https://gitlab.com/lcg/tucano/

 ## Documentation

-Documentation is available at http://lcg-ufrj.github.io/tucano
+Documentation is available at http://www.lcg.ufrj.br/tucano

 ## Requirements